ojugbeledaniel13/Walmart-Inventory-Analysis-Report/README.md

 # Walmart-Inventory-Analysis-Report
-I provided a guidelines on how the data analysis processes can be done and it was  successfully done.
+Using only Excel as a data analysis tool, I provided guidelines on how the data analysis processes can be done, and it was  successfully done.

 # Questions to answer are as follows: